P. Montgomery, M. Flury, F. Anstotz, S. Lecler, V. Maioli, D. Montaner, A. Nahas, F. Salzenstein.

 What is multimodal nanoscopy?

-The IPP team has been at the forefront of research in the field of interference microscopy for many years.
+The IPP team has been at the forefront of research in the field of interference microscopy for many years [P. Montgomery et al., ACS Omega, 2023].
 The aims are several.
 More recently, they concern improving the lateral resolution to beyond the diffraction limit without using markers.
-The addition of different imaging modalities allows using the same imaging system to access different types of information such as the microscopic surface topography (static and moving), the high-resolution structure of transparent layers and the local spectroscopic response.
+The addition of different imaging modalities allows using the same imaging system to access different types of information such as microscopic surface topography (static and moving), the high-resolution structure of transparent layers and the local spectroscopic response.
 The use of dedicated environmental chambers allows the study of specific parameters of samples in a controlled environment.
 The study of specific algorithms allows optimisation of fringe processing and the extraction of the required information.

 The team is also extending its field of investigation of samples from the historical application areas of materials and micro- nanotechnologies to those of the biological field.
 It does this through strong links with local actors in the field (ICS, IPCMS, IGBMC, IPHC, etc.), starting from the fundamental understanding of the basic principles involved, through the development of prototype instrumentation, right through to the technology transfer of the techniques developed.

 - Scanning interference microscopy is a powerful technique based on far field optical reflection microscopy and interferometry that can be used for extracting information on micro- and nanostructures embedded in complex materials, devices and microsystems.
-While the technique is classically used for measuring static microscopic surface roughness and topography, we have developed other measurement modes and various techniques for improving the measurements.
+While the technique is classically used for measuring static microscopic surface roughness and topography, we have developed other measurement modes and various techniques for improving the measurements (see review in [P. Montgomery et al., ACS Omega, 2023]).

 - The following topics are covered:

-- Enhanced resolution: enhanced lateral resolution using glass microspheres to improve the resolving power in 2D reflection microscopy for high detail imaging and in interference microscopy for nanometrology.
+- Enhanced resolution: different techniques are being developed to enhance the lateral resolution in optical microscopy.
+Since 2016 we have been studying the use of glass microspheres to improve the resolving power in 2D reflection microscopy for high detail imaging [S. Perrin et al., Opt. & Las.
+Tech., 2018] and in interference microscopy for nanometrology [I. Kassamakov et al., Sci.
+Rep., 2017][S. Perrin et al., Appl.
+Opt., 2017].
 Studies are performed from both theoretical and experimental points of view.
 The theoretical study of the imaging properties of microspheres and resolution enhancement is carried out using rigorous 2D FEM simulation under COMSOL.
-Studies are also performed for developing a rigorous model for surface topography measurement using interference microscopy and in particular, using Phase Shifting Microscopy (PSM).
+A rigorous model is also being developed for surface topography measurement using interference microscopy and in particular, using Phase Shifting Microscopy (PSM).

 - Local spectroscopy: local characterization of the optical properties of materials, layers and buried interfaces at a local scale of 3.5x3.5 µm and hyperspectral mapping over large areas.